Quick Summary:

 When should React update the Component?

-React’s default behavior is to run and render the virtual DOM, compare the current DOM with the previous DOM, check for any differences in every component in their props or state, and then re-render the DOM to make those changes.
+React’s default behaviour is to run and render the virtual DOM, compare the current DOM with the previous DOM, check for any differences in every component in their props or state, and then re-render the DOM to make those changes.
 This is not an issue when your React app is small or lacks many components.
 However, when your app grows in size, re-rendering your React app after comparing it with the entire Virtual DOM for each action will dramatically slow down its performance.

 To workaround, this issue, React provides a way for developers to set which component needs re-rendering.
 It is known as the shouldComponentUpdate method.